East African airlines suspend China flights due to coronavirus

 Flights to Bangkok will continue, Kenya Airways said.

-RwandAir has also suspended flights to Guangzhou, the airline said on Friday, adding that the decision would be reviewed in February.
+RwandAir, which operates three flights a week to Guangzhou, has also suspended the flights, the airline said on Friday, adding that the decision would be reviewed in February.

 On Thursday, Ethiopian Airlines, Africa’s largest carrier, denied reports that it would suspend flights to the Asian country after its call center told Reuters that flights were canceled.